joustava/CarND-Traffic-Sign-Classifier-Project/README.md

 On this architecture I tried also leaky Relu's in the place of the Relu's, this brought down the accuracy but it might be related to other settings I needed to tweak, I undid the change.

 The first iterations started to fluctuate around certain accuracies from epoch ~15 onwards which can be an indication of overfitting and thus I added a dropout layer as remedy.
+This then resulted in

+> Accuracies based on the model saved in ./models/traffic-sign-model2.ckpt

+* training set accuracy 0.999
+* validation set accuracy 0.952
+* test set accuracy 0.947

-Initially I used and AdamOptimizer with a low learning rate of 0.0001 instead of the default 0.001.
-The default setting is sufficient in this network and together with a lower batch size of 1024 raise the accuracy by ~1.5%.
+Initially an AdamOptimizer was used configured with a low learning rate of 0.0001 instead of the default 0.001.
+The default setting is sufficient in this network and together with a lower batch size of 1024 raised the accuracy by ~1.5% and gave the following accuracies:

+> Accuracies based on the model saved in ./models/traffic-sign-model4.ckpt

+* training set accuracy 0.999
+* validation set accuracy 0.970
+* test set accuracy 0.957

 ### Test a Model on New Images

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
-For each image, discuss what quality or qualities might be difficult to classify.
+For each image, discuss what quality or qualities might be difficult to classify

 Here are five German traffic signs that I found on the web all downloaded via my Shutterstock account.